Leah Remini Not Backing Down From Scientology, Actress ‘Welcomes’ A Lawsuit

 A photo posted by Leah Remini (@leahremini) on

 With the bold statements Leah Remini is making against Scientology, there isn’t any surprise behind the statements released by the church against her.
-The series has drawn in decent ratings, getting more and more people interested in what is happening in this “religion.”
-It is often referred to as a cult, but has been given tax exemption for religious status.
+The series has drawn in decent ratings, getting more and more people interested in what is happening in this religion.
+It is often referred to as a cult but has been given tax exemption for religious status.
 Remini is ready to take on Scientology and whatever they throw her way.
 She has done way too much to take back, and going forward is the only way to live now.
-The church is a scary thing and battling them will not be easy.
-If anyone is strong enough to take on Scientology and David Miscavige, it is definitely Leah Remini.
+Of course, battling the church will most likely not be easy.
+The actress’ fans believe that if anyone is strong enough to take on Scientology and David Miscavige, it is definitely Leah Remini.

 [Featured Image by Alberto E. Rodriguez/Getty Images]